Our Team

 Evette Pettaway is a former church treasurer who enjoys numbers!
 She, Linda McGowan (board treasurer), and Nancy Schongalla regularly review and update "all things financial" as they prepare board and end of the year reports.

-• Rick Sullivan
+• Casey Sullivan

 ASAP WEBSITE MAINTENANCE